christyxoxokk/DVD-Project-Module-2-SQL-Project/README.md

 ORDER BY SUM(rental_rate) desc
 Limit 10
 ```
-From the above, top 10 films which are highly popularized among customers are listed.
+From the above, top 10 films that are highly popularized among customers are listed.
 Staff can hence suggest valid recommendations to customers.

 Query 7: What are the top 3 genres and what are their total sales?

 Inner Join will be used.
 Group by and  in order to return Genres and Total Sales.
 ```
 SELECT name AS "Genres", SUM (amount) AS "Total Sales"